h-enk/henkverlinde.com/content/blog/master-npm-with-hugo-customizing-build-scripts/index.md

 series: ["Master npm with Hugo"]
 tags: ["Hugo", "Node.js", "npm"]
 ---

-In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts.
-This is the _third_ post of the series.

-{{< img src="master-npm-with-hugo-customizing-build-scripts.png" alt="Master npm with Hugo: customizing build scripts" class="wide" >}}

 In the [second post]({{< ref "master-npm-with-hugo-managing-dependencies" >}}) of the series, I showed you that Hugo itself can be seen as a dependency of your project, and that a starter theme provides you with full control over your dependencies and gives you the possibility to customize build scripts.